 Strengths Weaknesses

 Strong brand recognition and loyalty.
-High valuation and potential overvaluation risks.
+High valuation compared to earnings.

 Should You Buy Tesla?